Interconnectivity Vs Entanglement

 , Sharon, CT

-Entanglement, on the other hand, is a control mechanism.
+Entanglement is a control mechanism.
 False connectivity achieved via false structural design, a fault stemming from fear-built architectures.

 Decisions that implicate others without having invited them into the decisioning.